-Pillar Seminary does not discriminate on the basis of race, color, religion, theological perspective, sex, age, national origin, marital status, parental status, ethnicity, or disability in any form, nor does it condone, and will not accept, discrimination in any form.
+Pillar Seminary does not discriminate based on race, color, religion, sex (gender identity, sexual orientation), pregnancy, national origin, age, disability or genetic information.
+It does not condone, and will not accept, discrimination in any form.
 Pillar Seminary seeks to create and maintain a positive educational and professional environment.
 In doing so, Pillar will openly communicate and educate our community about sexual harassment as appropriate to prevent its occurrence.